aaronkplatt/aaronkplatt-TeamProfileGenerator.github.io/README.md

 # TEAM PROFILE GENERATOR

 ## Project Despription
- This project asks the user to enter information about each Employee and creates an HTML file for the team.
+ This project asks the user to enter information about each Employee and creates an HTML file in the folder "output" for the team putting each employee on its own card.

 ## Table of Contents
 * [Installation](#installation)